-You will need 15 rice dumplings for the display for Tsukimi festival.
+You will need 15 rice dumplings for the display for the Tsukimi festival.
 And my recipe will make between 16-17 equal-sized dumplings.

-To represent the full moon, I make yellow dango to put on top of the pyramid.
+To represent the full moon, I make a yellow dango to put on top of the pyramid.
 The yellow color comes from kabocha squash, which is in season between the late summer to fall.
 You can use other types of squash, but kabocha is bright orange in color that is perfect to mix in with the dough.
 You will only need a small amount as you make just two balls.

 How to Arrange Tsukimi Dango